-Growing social and economic pressures demand technological innovations that enable the widespread usage of unconventional sources of water (e.g., seawa- ter, grey water).
-This motivates the emerging fit-for-purpose paradigm, wherein water is provided at the precise quality level of the intended application.
-Un- fortunately, to date, the fundamental advances in materials and nanosystems engineering have been slow to advance this paradigm.
-We highlight the critical need to bridge scientific research at the molecular and nano-scales and tech-nology development at the device and systems scales for the implementation of sustainable fit-for-purpose water infrastructure.
-Specifically, we present four pil- lars from computational and data sciences to bridge between scientific research and technology development, namely superstructure optimization, model-based design of experiments, inverse material design, and uncertainty quantification.
-As such, we highlight opportunities to collaboratively revolutionize water sus- tainability engineering, but emphasize open communication between data scien- tists and water-focused researchers using a common vocabulary as a significant hurdle.
+Growing social and economic pressures demand technological innovations that enable the widespread usage of unconventional sources of water.
+These challenges motivate the emerging fit-for-purpose paradigm, wherein water is provided at the precise quality level of the intended application.
+Unfortunately, to date, fundamental advances in materials and nanotechnology have been slow to advance this paradigm.
+Using examples from membrane science and engineering, we highlight the critical need to bridge research at the molecular and nano-scales with development at the device and systems-scales to fully realize sustainable fit-for-purpose water technology.
+Specifically, we present four opportunities for computing and data science to accelerate convergence of sustainable water research: materials informatics and inverse design, model-based design of experiments, superstructure optimization, and uncertainty quantification.
+As such, we highlight opportunities to collaboratively revolutionize molecular-to-systems engineering of sustainable water technologies, but emphasize open communication between data scientists and water-focused researchers using a common vocabulary as a significant hurdle.